wdv4758h/pypy-extradoc/blog/draft/faster-json.rst

 writing a `benchmark`_, which is admiteddly not very good, but it's better than nothing (suggestions to improve welcomed!).

-For this particular benchmark, the numbers are as follow.
-Note that CPython uses hand-optimized C extension and PyPy uses a pure python version, hand-optimized in trunk, default in older versions.
+For this particular benchmark, the numbers are as follow. **Note that CPython uses hand-optimized C extension and PyPy uses a pure python version, hand-optimized in trunk, default in older versions**.
 I'm taking the third run, when things are warmed up, full session `here`_.

 +----------------------------+-------------+